arinspunk/cells/README.md

       - _forms.scss
       - _utilities.scss
       - _variables.scss
-      - styles.scss *(main file where all partials are imported and organized.
+      - styles.scss *(main file where all partials are imported and organized, following ITCSS architecture.
 Excludes styles specific to each Gutenberg block)*
   - blocks/ *(folder where all Gutenberg blocks developed from scratch are stored)*
     - block-one/ (folder of a Gutenberg block)
       - block-init.json *(Block info.
 With it the block is automatically registered on the site)*